cisagov/ScubaGear/baselines/powerplatform.md

 connector** at the top of the screen to change connector permissions.

-8. Refer to Table 1 for those connectors to move which **Business/Non-Business** Category.
+8. Refer to Table 1 for those connectors to move which **Business/Non-Business** category.

 9. For the default environment, move all connectors that cannot be blocked to the **Blocked** category.

 10. At the bottom of the screen, select **Next** to move on.

 11. Add a customer connector pattern that fit the agency’s needs.
 Click **Next**.

 12. Define the scope of the policy.
+To use this policy for all environments including ones created in the future select **Add all environments**.

-For the default environment select **Add multiple environments** and add the default environment.
+13. Otherwise for the default environment, select **Add multiple environments** and add the default environment.

-13. Select the environments over which to add the policy and click **Add to policy** at the top.
+14. Select the environments over which to add the policy and click **Add to policy** at the top.

-14. Select **Next**-\> **Create Policy** to finish.
+15. Select **Next**-\> **Create Policy** to finish.

+#### MS.POWERPLATFORM.2.2v1 instructions:
+1. Repeat the steps above but for step **13** select the non-default environment you wish to enforce a DLP policy upon.

+#### MS.POWERPLATFORM.2.3v1 instructions:
+1. Refer to steps **8** and **9** in the **MS.POWERPLATFORM.2.1v1** instructions to meet this policy.

-## 3. Tenant Isolation
+## 3. Power Platform Tenant Isolation

 Power Platform tenant isolation is different from Azure AD-wide tenant restriction.
 It does not impact Azure AD-based access outside of Power